huhx/compose_image_picker/README.md

     onClose = onClose
 )
 ```
-> The usage of detail, you can refer to the example.
+> For the detailed use of compose-image-picker library, please refer to the examples

 ## Drop a ⭐ if you like it.
 New features to be continue...